License Plates & Placards in Rhode IslandPage Overview

 Form has finally caught up to function in the license plate world, allowing drivers to select plates that serve as personal expressions.
 Although Rhode Island is not as ambitious as other states, residents can still choose from a small selection based on novelty and military recognition.

-To request a vanity plate, you must adhere to the state's standard license format of three to six letters (motorcycles and commercial vehicles require a combination of five).
+To request a vanity plate, you must adhere to the state's standard license format.
 But, keep in mind that not all applications are guaranteed.
 The DMV will reject those that it deems offensive.

-The Rhode Island DMV now offers the ordering of vanity plates online!
-Payments may be made with a Visa, Mastercard or Discover card.
-A $5 convenience fee applies.
+The Rhode Island Division of Motor Vehicles (DMV) now offers the ordering of vanity plates online!
+Payments may be made with a Visa, MasterCard or Discover card.
+A convenience fee applies.

 Conservation Through Education

-In order to qualify, you must have served with the United States military in one of the following wars and conflicts:
+In order to qualify, you must have served with the United States military.

-When ordering war veteran license plates, you need to provide either discharge papers (form DD-214) or other valid proof supporting your military record.
+When ordering war veteran license plates, you need to provide either discharge papers or other valid proof supporting your military record.

-There is a $10 charge for these license plates.
+There is a $20 initial charge for these license plates, plus a change fee of $21.50.

 To qualify you must present valid proof of your claim.
 All application and future registration fees are deferred.